hardymathieu/nftsave/README.md

 # Disclaimer
 I can't really code :D

-You'll figure it out soon if you start looking at the files.
+If you do, you'll figure it out soon if you start looking at the files.
+So I might as well come out now.
 This was all put together with the help of various LLMs who helped me translate from English to Python.
-But surprisingly, it runs.
+And, surprisingly, it runs.

 That's all I need it to do.
 It runs and it gets me my NFT data as intended.

 It's likely quite inelegant, It's probably super inefficient.
 I haven't tried following good practices (even the ones I know about) but the objective was to get it running.
 I can now speak computer, and get it to do my bidding, and that's awesome.
 Completely new unlock.
+I have no illusion that it's turned me into a dev.
+It hasn't.
+But it did allow me to go beyond using je the terminal/basic bash scripts/no code tools I never managed to do my bidding/GUI.
+And that's quite interesting.
+And while the LLMs did do a lot of the work, I did pickup quite some new skills when putting it together (learning about venv, the SQlite db, SQL queries, Python with cron, IPFS and its API...)

-Maybe I'll look into optmizing it, although I enjoy 0 -> 1 more than 1 -> 1.5; so probably not.
+Maybe I'll look into optmizing it, although for these sort of things I enjoy 0 -> 1 more than 1 -> 1.5; so probably not.
 If you, dear reader, on the other hand do enjoy perfercting things, **contributions are very welcome!**

 **I'm just sharing it because it might help someone else (1) custody their own NFTs so they can safeguard things they care about (2) realize that LLMs are pretty good at translating EN to Python and that you can get computers to do things for you if you leverage the power of that translation engine.
 Which I think are both worthwhile things to share.**